 “Shit!”
 I turned around as I realized that the ones chasing him – namely me, Lau, and Pietro – had been diverted to shielding Katsys.
-I quickly turned my eyes toward Chrys who was still unconscious, but Cornelius, Eryn, and now Yi Long, were presently watching over her.
+I quickly turned my eyes toward Chrys who was still unconscious, but Cornelius and Eryn, as well as Ludmila with Yi Long, were presently watching over her.

 “Oh, Clauuude!”
 Katsys’s voice rang out.

 A chill ran down my spine.
 My blood turned cold.
-There was something majorly off about how she called out.
+There was something majorly off about the tone of voice coming from the Princess.
 My head slowly turned as if afraid to find out if my thoughts had been correct.

 Katsys was walking toward us with a slight smirk upon her face.
 That did not look like an expression that one would make shortly after the loss of a family member.
 Immediately, my legs started shaking in disbelief.

-Pietro and Lau moved, catching on to what I had feared, but before they could take several steps, Katsys started shooting portals and ice magic.
-In a flash, ice bolts appeared all around the two fighters, having been positioned by portals to attack their openings.
+Pietro and Lau moved, catching on to what I had feared, but before they could take several steps, Katsys started shooting portals and Ice magic.
+In a flash, ice bolts appeared all around the two fighters, coming out of portals that were positioned to attack their openings.